TaiyoYudenUSA/Bluetooth-5-Throughput-Demo/README.md

 For a detailed explanation on the sample app go to... http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v13.0.0/ble_sdk_app_att_mtu.html?cp=4_0_2_4_1_1_0

-Watch the video tutorial: TBA
+Watch the video demo: https://youtu.be/D1SW_xIjnVM

 For additional details on the module, visit: